 Location: First the Osprey (Fish Hawk) is a fish eater, and this means this bird needs to be near a body of water with fish in it, necessary for survival and young raising.
-Osprey also migrate and the species is a widely distributed raptor which makes finding Osprey is somewhat easier than say an Eagle.
-Here in North Virginia, the Osprey can be found to occupy most areas around the Potomac River region from Early April through late September.
+Osprey also migrates and the species is a widely distributed raptor which makes finding Osprey is somewhat easier than say an Eagle.
+Here in Northern Virginia, the Osprey can be found to occupy most areas around the Potomac River region from Early April through late September.
 Your best bet for getting the best photos is during this period especially during the nesting season (April - May)

 Coming In for a Landing

 Osprey's are great parents, If you find an active nest just wait until a returning parent fly's in.
 I waited for about 45 minutes until the parent returned: be in position, with your camera on the ready.

 The Osprey will build a nest in mature trees, man-made platforms, and will renovate last years nest if the opportunity arises.
 In Eastern Virginia area you can expect to find Osprey couples busy with nest building and tending to their young from late March through June.
 Which correlates to the best time to get great photos.
 The Osprey will hunt, and return to their nest throughout the day If you run across an active nest, It is only a matter of time before one parent will make a landing.
 Be Patient, get into position, and you will have a great photo opportunity.

 As stated your best opportunity for acquiring great Osprey Photos is during breeding and chick-rearing season.
 Find the nest, pick a good angle and wait.
 The parents will take turns and go hunt for food to raise the young (normally 3).